 Data is a powerful force.
 It provides endless actionable insights that improve the ways we go about business.
 Now, with more transactions happening online, data can be used to empower user experience designs across e-commerce sites.
 There are many ways you can utilize UX data to increase the potential of your virtual storefronts.
 However, the insights you generate are only as good as they are applicable.
-Understand the importance..
+Understand the importance of..
 Read More

 Virtual whiteboards seek to make remote / virtual design thinking a simpler, more productive exercise for product teams everywhere!
 Learn why virtual whiteboards are the future of design thinking!